cristianmontenegrop/Where-s-my-veggie/README.md

 # ROUGH BREAKDOWN OF TASKS:

-- The homepage will feature: (Cristian)
+- Andrew

-    - Pages listed in Nav-bar
+    - Google maps Integration in
+        - Home page
+        - Maps page
+    - Google maps API
+    - Maps Page

+- Christina

+    - Vendors content
-        - About Us
+    - About Us page
-        - Contact Us
+    - Contact Us page
+    - Vendors page
-        - Markets
+    - Markets page
+    - CSS

-        - Vendors
+- Cristian

-        - Maps (Andrew)
+    - Home page
-    - A map with the local markets in the Seattle area (Andrew)
-    - A brief description and instruction of the site's purpose
-    - Footer shared across all pages, featuring current sponsors, Support us and contact us sections, and links to subscribe as a follower in Instagram and other social media platforms

-- When the user clicks on About Us:
-    - A brief story of the concept behind the webpage will be presented (Christina)

-- When the user clicks on Contact Us:
-    - An interactive contact form appears (Christina)

-- When the user clicks on Markets:
-    - They will be prompted for a Zip code that leads to a list (Obtained from USDA API) of found local markets, alongside the locations of the markets in a map (map pending) (Cristian)
-    - When they click on said market, a list of frequent vendors will appear (To be integrated).
-(Cristian)

-- When the user clicks on Vendors:
-    - They are presented with a full list of vendors, and when clicked on, each vendor will open up with a bio (Crhistina)
+    - Ajax calls using API's
+    - final stitching and touches
+    - Polishing of Readme file

 # LINKS:

 - Website URL:
     https://cristianmontenegrop.github.io/07Project-Where-s-my-veggie.com/

 - Git Hub Repository:
     https://github.com/cristianmontenegrop/07Project-Where-s-my-veggie.com

 # Project Highlights:

 - A few highglighs from our project that entail the more complex parts of it.
 - These images are provided in the Folder named Project-Highlights-Images.